doriang102/doriang102.github.io/_posts/2017-10-15-Introduction-To-Ensemble-Methods.md

 ## Gradient Boosted Trees

 Recall that our goal is to construct an estimator, $$\hat y$$ for y which is a collection of decision trees.
 The Random Forest method provided one way of doing this - simply construct many decision trees in parallel, then average the results out.
-A method which focucses on reducing the errors made by the previous decision trees is \textbf{Gradient Boosted Decision Trees}.
+A method which focucses on reducing the errors made by the previous decision trees is *Gradient Boosted Decision Trees*.

 Let's imagine we add a decision tree at each step: